If I Want to Whistle, I Whistle: Plot

 Romanian youth Silviu (George Piștereanu) serves a four-year prison sentence.
 A few days before his release, his younger brother visits him and tells him that their mother has returned, who has found work in Italy and will take the younger brother there.
 He says that he came by bus, but Silviu walks to the fence and sees that their mother brought him with her car.
 Since prisoners are not allowed to be near the fence, a guard comes to take him away, but Silviu resists.
 The prison director is lenient and does not press charges, so that his stay in prison is not extended.

 With a mobile phone another prisoner possesses he phones his mother and urges her to visit him.
 She does, and tells him he can come to Italy too, after his release.
-He hates her for abandoning her children in the past, each time she found a new lover, and blames her for being a prostitute, and says he does not want to come to her in Italy.
+He hates her for abandoning her children in the past each time she found a new lover, and blames her for being a loose woman and unfit mother, saying he does not want to come with her in Italy.

 He makes acquaintance with young social worker and psychology student Ana (Ada Condeescu), who asks him to fill out a questionnaire.
 On the one hand he likes her, on the other hand he threatens to kill her with a piece of broken glass, and demands that his mother comes.
 Toward his mother he threatens to kill not only the girl but also himself, and makes her swear she will not take the brother to Italy.